 Purpose: This circle will discuss the importance of mental health in our field.
 This is a sports injury that we need to talk about in order to remove the negative stigma placed on it by society.
 Everyone needs a healthy mind, body, and spirit.
 This circle will talk about best practices that are being used in the field by sports psychologists.

-Contact: Lisa R. Thuer, Director of Membership & Inclusion, Women Leaders in College Sports,
+Contact: Cori Pinkett, Director of Leadership & Education, Women Leaders in College Sports

 Contacts: Kaitlin Leach, Associate Director of Athletics for Compliance and Student-Athlete Welfare, Vassar College, firstname.lastname@example.org